raymusvibe/mancala-repo/README.md

 # Interactive Mancala Online Game
-An interactive Mancala game developed using the Spring framework and websockets.
+An interactive Mancala game developed using the Spring framework and websockets for demonstration purposes.
 Instructions on how to play the game can be found [here](https://www.youtube.com/watch?v=OX7rj93m6o8).

 ## Author
 Ray Musvibe